willemodendaal/javascript-web-starters/README.md

 # The Starter Projects

-Since the projects themselves aren't of much use (they are only "starters" after all), we assign random names in the format: project-<color>-<animal>, just for easy reference.
+Since the projects themselves aren't of much use (they are only "starters" after all), we assign random names in the format: project-color-animal, just for easy reference.

 To get started, find the sample with combination of technologies most relevant to you: